jrpillai/stock-analysis/README.md

 In 2018, most of the stocks had a negative annual return, with only two stocks performing positively - Enphase Energy (ENPH) at 81.9% and Sunrun (RUN) at 84.0%.

 The total daily volume for each stock fluctuated between the two years with no discernable pattern, as depicted in the graph below.
-The overall total daily volume for all the renewable energy stocks is about the same in 2017 and 2018 (approximately 3 trillion shares), indicating that interest in trading this stocks is stable.
+The overall total daily volume for all the renewable energy stocks is about the same in 2017 and 2018 (approximately 3 trillion shares), indicating that interest in trading renewable energy stocks is stable.

 ![Total Daily Volume for Selected Renewable Energy Stocks in 2017 and 2018](Resources/total_daily_volume.png)